-To actually use Greenwood, everyone is required to install the CLI.
+To actually use Greenwood, users will interact with the Greenwood CLI.
 The CLI is what powers all the workflows available by Greenwood and builds your project for local development and production builds.
-It is plugin based so that it can be extended by users to support additional workflows not intended to be maintained in core.
+It supports a configuration file that can be extended with plugin so that it can be extended to support additional workflows not intended to be maintained in core.

 During development the CLI will:

 E-Tagheaders to apply caching techniques for unchanged assets